mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 ### Arrangements of the parentheses

-As all the involved operators are binarym it becomes clear that finding all possible ways to parenthesize the expression corresponds to finding all [binary trees](https://en.wikipedia.org/wiki/Binary_tree) with $k-1$ leaves.
+As all the involved operators are binary it becomes clear that finding all possible ways to parenthesize the expression corresponds to finding all [binary trees](https://en.wikipedia.org/wiki/Binary_tree) with $k-1$ leaves.
 Beautiful recursive code